U.S. senators propose 25% tax credit for semiconductor manufacturing

 WASHINGTON (Reuters) -A bipartisan group of U.S. senators on Thursday proposed a 25% tax credit for investments in semiconductor manufacturing as Congress works to increase U.S. chip production.

-four other senators would provide “reasonable, targeted incentives for domestic semiconductor manufacturing,” they said in a statement.

-The group did not immediately respond to a request for a cost estimate for the measure, which is on top of recent semiconductor funding.
+The group did not immediately provide a cost estimate for the measure, which is on top of recent proposed semiconductor funding.
 Last week, the Senate approved $52 billion for production and research on semiconductors and telecommunications equipment.
 That included $2 billion dedicated to chips used by automakers, which have seen massive shortages and made significant production cuts.
+The House of Representatives must still act on the measure.

 Supporters of funding note the U.S. share of semiconductors and microelectronics production has fallen to 12% from 37% in 1990.